top of page

 This is a FREE all-day event.

 The online ABYC Foundation Educator Forum provides a valuable platform for high school and post-secondary educators, as well as industry trainers and administrators of marine service technology programs, to connect, share challenges, explore available resources and discuss opportunities for students.
 Join your fellow Marine System Technology educators, along with ABYC staff and industry professionals to discuss what you're doing.
-Industry members are invited to participate throughout the event, though the most relevant content will be the SkillsUSA keynote at 3:00 PM (ET).
+Industry members are invited to participate throughout the event.

 Presenter: TBD